storageos/vol-test/perf+stress/README.md

 Note: since bash doesn't offer 'modular' programming, code organisation is done through conventions regarding folders:

-- Each IAAS provider has a folder under `TLD/cloud-provisioners` (currently only '/do'), This folder must have a `scripts/new-cluster.sh` script which manages the configuration of stress test clusters within its `/do` folder, this is currently done with a minimal layer of templating on top of terraform modules.
+- Each IAAS provider has a folder under `TLD/cloud-provisioners` (currently only '/do'), This folder must have a `scripts/new-cluster.sh` script which manages the configuration of stress test clusters within its `/do` folder, this is currently done with a layer of templating on top of terraform modules.

-Our `TLD/tests/` directory contains the source script for stress tests as well as Dockerfiles for them

-* we assume in our stress tests (both in host and container) that the /datdirectory is the storageos volume mount point both in container or on the host. *

-The runner job config is the same for a particular cluster at a particular stress test profile (eg `low`) and this config is run on every node using the runner and systemd.
+The runner job config is the same for a particular cluster at a particular stress test or benchmark profile (eg `low`) and this config is run on every node using the runner and systemd.

-We fix all stress test clusters to be 3 node clusters, this is easy to reconfigure in the `TLD/cloud-providers/templates/cluster.template`
+We fix all stress test clusters to be 3 node clusters, this is easy to reconfigure in the `TLD/cloud-providers/templates/${stress,cluster}/cluster.template`

 ## conventions for development